jayant413/go_india_advisor_assignment/README.md

 yarn install
 ```

-After successfull installation of libraries you can run project with following command.
+After a successful installation of libraries, you can run the project with the following command:

 ```
 npm run dev